Flair vs Cafelat Robot Espresso Machine: Which one reigns supreme?

 There are five models of Flair espresso makers, but for this comparison, we’re going to look at the Flair Pro 2.
 At the moment, it most closely matches the Cafelat Robot in terms of price and features.
 As I’ll discuss further, the newly released Flair 58x may well be a better comparison in the near future (2).

-The Flair is made from cast aluminum, stainless steel, and silicone.
+The Flair is made from cast aluminium, stainless steel, and silicone.
 It has a small 46 mm filter basket, but it still accommodates the standard double shot dose of 16 to 24 g.
 At present, it is about three-quarters the cost of the Cafelat Robot.

 - Easily portable, with included carrying case